All Episodes

-Thank you, and welcome back to the Rush Limbaugh program here at the EIB Network, the Limbaugh Institute for Advanced Conservative Studies, where, as you know, Russia expects us to continue our relentless pursuit of truth and sharing that the results of that pursuit every single day, even when he's not here.
+Thank you and welcome back to the Rush Limbaugh program here at the EIB Network, the Limbaugh Institute for Advanced Conservative Studies, where as you know, Rush expects us to continue our relentless pursuit of truth and sharing the results of that pursuit every single day, even when he's not here.

-So the news, and this is uh I I bring this up again, the the news, AP reporting that among the thousands of frustrated flyers stuck at London's Heathrow Airport yesterday was United States Senator Charles Schumer.
+So the news, and this is, I bring this up again, the news, AP reporting that among the thousands of frustrated flyers stuck at London's Heathrow Airport yesterday was United States Senator Charles Schumer.

 He said to Associated Press by phone, quote, it's a nightmare.